What's Out There?

 Honoring Native Land

 Mount Charleston has stood sentinel over a long pageant of human history.
 The earliest indicators of human activity in the area include Clovis and stem spear points found in the Las Vegas Wash.
 These earliest peoples most likely hunted the remnants of Pleistocene megafauna in the shadow of Mount Charleston during a period of climatic transition between 12,000 and 14,000 years ago.
 This would have been a time of wetter and cooler conditions than we find in this part of Nevada today.
 By 5,000 years ago, the climate had transitioned into conditions we would recognize today.
 The ancient people of this era adapted to more desert-like conditions focusing on industries of hunting, gathering, and processing of native food plants.
 Atlatls, used to propel spears to hit fleeing deer, bighorn sheep, and rabbits, along with a broad distribution of seed grinding sites indicate a shift to broad desert adaptations.
 About 1,000 years ago, Ancestral Puebloan people introduced farming and pottery into the region east of Mount Charleston.
 This was a period of a more settled lifestyle, anchored by farming.
 By the beginning of the historical era, people of Paiute, Chemhuevi, and Yuman ancestry were document as residing in the area, relying on nomadic hunting gathering and limited farming.
 The Yuman people are believed to be associated with an intaglio recently recorded south of Las Vegas Wash.
 Mount Charleston is known as “Nuvant” in the Southern Paiute language and is recognized as sacred cultural origin site for Southern Paiute and Chemeheuvi peoples.
+Learn more about Indigenoues connections with the land here.

 The earliest recorded expedition within the shadow of Mount Charleston was the Spanish exploration led by the two Franciscan priests, Domínguez and Escalante in 1776.
 Although Mount Charleston is not mentioned by expedition journals, it is certain the explorers would have gazed upon the mountain’s countenance as they followed the Colorado River south along the area now inundated by Lake Mead.
 It is unfortunate that this expedition also opened up the Southern Paiutes to the predation of the Native American slave trade that followed the Franciscan missions and provided labor to the agricultural industries of California and New Mexico.
 This slave trade seriously impacted the people of the Moapa and Las Vegas Valleys, forced them away from favorable agricultural lands, depopulated some Southern Paiute bands, and increased their hostility toward and fear of travelers and other outsiders.
 (Learn more about Ingenious Slavery in Utah and Southern Nevada in the Additional Resources Tab.)